 Good professional editors are thorough.
-They will read and edit manuscripts at least twice before they consider them done.
-They know that every word counts.
-They also know that their relationships with their clients are important.
-They will answer questions and try to find workable solutions to problems that arise.
+They will read and edit manuscripts at least twice before considering them done.
+Every word counts.
+Your editor also knows that her relationship with you is important.
+She will answer your questions and try to find workable solutions to problems that arise.

 In other words, your investment in an editor is an investment in improving your book in ways that you might not be able to.

 Even editors who are also writers hire editors.
 We all know it’s good to get a fresh set of eyes on our work.
 What better eyes can you hire than those of a professional editor?

 Ready for an editor but don’t have the cash?
 Check out my post on Four Nontraditional Ways to Pay for Editing!